-Once Client or it’s Representative receives an official submission for Project Baseline Schedule from Contractor then following steps should includes for a proper review & approval or acceptance.
+Once Client or it’s Representative receives an official submission for Project Baseline Schedule from Contractor then following steps should include for a proper review & approval or acceptance.

-Keep in mind, accuracy or the feasibility of the submitted project baseline schedule is the sole responsibility of the contractor not the Client.
-This is only for contractor’s assessment for workplan.
+Keep in mind, accuracy or the feasibility of the submitted project baseline schedule is the sole responsibility of the contractor, not the Client.
+This is only for the contractor’s assessment for workplan.